-At St Gabriel's, our mission statement is as follows: We are an inclusive Catholic family who embrace diverse identities, faiths and beliefs.
+Our mission as a school is as follows:

+We are an inclusive Catholic family who embrace diverse identities, faiths and beliefs.
 We strive to use our God-given talents to serve others and to succeed.
 The Lord is our strength, which inspires us to make positive contributions to our school community and be valued members of our global society.
 Our three core values are Strength, Service and Success.